Ancient Bone Reveals Surprising Sex Lives Of Neanderthals

 "There can't have been too many of these admixed individuals," she says.
 "So just being able to find this particular bone that is from this type of individual is pretty amazing."

-And, full disclosure: It wasn't just Denisovans and Neanderthals that were hooking up — humans were mating with both groups, too.
+And, full disclosure: It wasn't just Denisovans and Neanderthals that were hooking up — Homo sapiens were mating with both groups, too.

 "It's beginning to be a picture where all these groups, when they met, mixed quite readily with each other," says Pääbo.